bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James O'Beirne: 01:11:08

 One thing I've been thinking about, and maybe Greg can chime in on this, what if we eventually proposed a fork that was up all CTV and APO?
-Because I know you know a lot of people have wanted a peel for a while.
+Because I know, a lot of people have wanted a peel for a while.
 Obviously, I can't judge the use in L2, but the size of that fork is..

 Rijndael: 01:11:30